stelam/banana-for-scale-blog/content/post/coding-on-the-cheap-chromebook-vs.windows.md

 Lately, I guess I got used to the routine, and found the will to work on personal projects again.
 The thing is, I'm usually in my bed at that time, so I needed a laptop.
 I wanted something cheap, thin, light, with a good battery life, and ideally fanless.
 My initial goal was to use it as some kind of "thin client", i.e. using it to remote into my desktop with AnyDesk.
 So the specs didn't matter much to me, as long as it had a 1080p screen.

 I already had two laptops at home: a Microsoft Surface Laptop that was provided by my employer.
-I hate it, the fan is whining all the time, it gets very hot and the battery life's sad.
+I hate it; the fan is whining all the time, it gets very hot, and the battery life's sad.
 I also have an old Thinkpad X1 Yoga 1st gen from 2017 that I used in college.
 It wasn't bad for its time, but the battery can now barely hold a charge, and I remember the thermals weren't great.
-So now, it's just plugged in somewhere, mining some moneros.
+Now, it's just plugged in my garage, mining some moneros.

 So a few weeks ago, I bought the cheapest laptop I could find, fitting the criteria I mentioned earlier.
 I settled on a Samsung Galaxy Book Go 14 for $200 CAD (Snapdragon 7c Gen 2, 4gb ram, 128gb SSD, fanless).
 While this laptop packed a lot for its price, I ended up returning it.
 At first, it did its job nicely at remote controlling my desktop PC.
 AnyDesk is great for that; there's barely any lag, and the full screen mode feels like you're using the host machine directly.
 However, a few hours, I noticed the laptop's screen was just awful.
 Although it was an full HD screen, it wasn't an IPS one and the viewing angles were just awful.
 Furthermore, the touchpad had an issue where it would frequently become irresponsive.
 I searched online, and this seems to be a common issue with Samsung laptops nowadays.